World Food Day: Asia

-In China in 2005, celebrations were organized in Qujing City, where numerous ethnic minorities live, by the Ministry of Agriculture and the Government of Qujing City, with the participation of a number of senior officials of the Government.
+China typically marks the day with a national "Food Security Awareness Week."
+Online and offline activities highlighted China’s concrete actions and partnerships in advancing sustainable and resilient agrifood systems.
+Activities focus on grain conservation, reducing food waste in schools, and highlighting agricultural innovations in rural provinces.
+In 2005, celebrations were organized in Qujing City, where numerous ethnic minorities live, by the Ministry of Agriculture and the Government of Qujing City, with the participation of a number of senior officials of the Government.

 In the Democratic People's Republic of Korea, seminars have been held and visits made to various project sites.